HL7/vr-common-library/input/pagecontent/index.md

 This guide is a FHIR Resources (FHIR) Library to support the needs of multiple Vital Records Implementation Guides.
 It does not provide any use case or scenario specific content or additional guidance on how to use these artifacts, but serves as a source for a standard set of profiles for reuse in multiple use case specific implementation guides focusing on the exchange of Vital Records information.
 Implementation details such as how and when to use a given artifact will be supplied in these guides.

+{% include note-to-balloters.md %}

+Where possible, new and updated pre-publishing content are highlighted with green text and background - This highlighting will be removed prior to publication {:.new-content}

+Key updates and detailed changes between this and prior versions are available on the US Core [Change Log] and [Changes Between Versions] pages. {:.stu-note}

 ### Background
 After evaluation and analysis of two separate FHIR IG projects - [Birth Defects Reporting](https://build.fhir.org/ig/HL7/fhir-birthdefectsreporting-ig/) and [Birth and Fetal Death Reporting](http://hl7.org/fhir/us/bfdr/), it was determined that there are many common data elements between the two IGs.
 The short-term scope of this common profiles library will include data elements common to the above-mentioned FHIR IGs and will define a US Realm specific framework that defines common elements for the implementation guides.
 The longer-term scope of this profiles library will include analysis and possible inclusion of data elements from other Vital Records projects (such as [Vital Records Mortality and Morbidity Reporting FHIR IG](http://hl7.org/fhir/us/vrdr/)).